Get Help with Medicaid Renewal

 Partners & Providers

-I am a partner or provider helping Medicaid members navigate redetermination.
+I am a partner or provider helping Medicaid members navigate annual renewal.

 Learn More

-Medicaid redetermination is the review of an existing member’s continued eligibility.
-Generally, both Medicaid and PeachCare for Kids® require renewals every 12 months.
-However, during the COVID-19 pandemic, a Public Health Emergency (PHE) was declared, which allowed everyone on Medicaid and PeachCare for Kids® to maintain their coverage for the duration of the PHE.
+Medicaid renewal is the review of an existing member’s continued eligibility.
+Both Medicaid and PeachCare for Kids® require renewals every 12 months.

-Every case will be reviewed by the state of Georgia between April 2023 and May 2024.
+Every case will be reviewed by the state of Georgia in the weeks before a member’s annual renewal date.

-What Should You Do to Prepare for Medicaid Redetermination?
+What Should You Do to Prepare for Medicaid renewal?

-• You can find more information about your redetermination deadline by logging into your Gateway account at gateway.ga.gov.
+• Find out when your renewal is due by logging into your Gateway account at gateway.ga.gov.

-The letter simply states that your redetermination window has begun, and provides instructions for updating or submitting your documents by your deadline.
+The letter states that your renewal window has begun and provides a renewal form and instructions for updating or submitting your documents by your deadline.
 This may mean you need to upload pay stubs or other materials.

-No matter how you want to complete your redetermination application, just make sure you do it by the deadline assigned to your case.
+No matter how you choose to complete your annual renewal application, just make sure you do it by the deadline assigned to your case.

-You need to complete the steps listed in your notification letter or email as soon as possible to help avoid a potential gap in your coverage.
+You need to submit the renewal form and complete the steps listed in your notification letter or email as soon as possible to help avoid a potential gap in your coverage.

 Please note that you can’t renew early.
-You must wait until you receive your letter—only then does your redetermination window open.
+You must wait until you receive your letter—only then does your renewal window open.
 The letter will have details including your case number and your client ID.
-Make sure you keep track of your client ID; it will be important throughout the redetermination process.
+Make sure you keep track of your client ID; it will be important throughout the renewal process.

-Once your redetermination window has begun, you have several options for completing your redetermination:
+Once your renewal window has begun, you have several options for completing your renewal:

 • The fastest way is to visit gateway.ga.gov.